Rain Delays England-New Zealand 1st Test - UrduPoint

 Rain Delays England-New Zealand 1st Test

-England were 111-2 in reply to New Zealand's first innings 378 featuring debutant Devon Conway's 200 -- the highest score by a batsman making their Test bow in England.
+The match was intriguingly poised, with England 111-2 in reply to New Zealand's first-innings 378 that featured debutant Devon Conway's 200 -- the highest score by a batsman making their Test bow in England.

-New Zealand looked like they might bat England out of the game while Conway and fellow left-hander Henry Nicholls (61) were sharing a fourth-wicket stand of 174.
+New Zealand looked like batting England out of the game while South Africa-born opener Conway and fellow left-hander Henry Nicholls (61) were sharing a fourth-wicket partnership of 174.

 But they lost four wickets for just six runs as they slumped from 288-3 to 294-7, with Mark Wood, the fastest member of England's pace quartet, instigating a collapse.